Tail-Database/tail-database-api/README.md

 This REST API is used by [taildatabase.com](https://www.taildatabase.com/) as well as Wallets, Exchanges, DEXs, Blockchain Explorers, and other applications that want to interact with Tail Database on DataLayer.

+## Status

+This is WIP and currently only connects to testnet10.